near/docs/docs/tutorials/rainbow-bridge-frontend.md

 </center>

-If you're using MetaMask please make sure that the network option is set to Ethereum Mainnet
+- Make sure that the network option is set to Ethereum Mainnet.

 <center>